-As you grow in your career, your income may increase — why not take part of that increase and apply it to your monthly contributions?
-You can make contributions right from your checking account, or possibly as a deduction from your paycheck that goes right to your 529 savings plan.
+As you grow in your career, your income may increase.
+Why not take part of that increase and apply it to your monthly contributions?
+You can make contributions right from your checking account, or possibly as a deduction from your paycheck that goes directly to your 529 savings plan.
 Revisit your savings strategy on an annual basis and make adjustments.

 If you have more than one plan, take turns with contributions.
 These plans are flexible and transferrable, so if one of your children’s funds has spare change of its own, you can easily transfer the account to another child.